greim/Backbone-Subscriptions/readme.md

 ### Backbone.Subscriptions.publish(string)

-Publish an event on a "channel" (AKA an event with a name of your choosing) identified by the given string.
+Publish an event on a channel—AKA an event with a name of your choosing—identified by the given string.
 Subsequent arguments are optional, and are passed along to subscribing methods.
 When called, any views that subscribe to that channel, anywhere on the page, are notified.

 ### view.publish(string)

-This method is identical to the one above, except that only descendent views are notified.
+This method is identical to the one above, except that it's called on a view instance, and it only affects descendant views.
-In other words, in the DOM tree, if `viewA.el` contains `viewB.el`, but not `viewC.el`, and `viewB` and `viewC` both subscribe to `'foo'`, then calling `viewA.publish('foo')` will only notify `viewB`, not `viewC`.
+In other words, in the DOM tree, if *viewA.el* contains *viewB.el* but not *viewC.el*, and *viewB* and *viewC* both subscribe to channel *'foo'*, then calling *viewA.publish('foo')* will only notify *viewB*, not *viewC*.

-This is only applicable if/when views instantiate other views and insert them into their own DOM subtree.
+This is only applicable in a nested-view scenario, i.e. when a view instantiates other views and inserts them into its own DOM tree.
+For example, a list view might instantiate and render several item views during render and append them to itself.
+If the list view provides a 'collapse all' button, it might do `this.publish('collapse')` in order to notify only its own item views they're supposed to collapse.

 ### view.subscriptions